 Medical courses in India reaffirm ‘queerphobia’, says Madras HC, advises change in curriculum

-The court referred to the forensic medicine curriculum which describes sodomy, lesbianism and oral sex as sexual offences.
+The High Court noted that the forensic medical curriculum described sodomy, lesbianism and oral sex as sexual offences.

 The Madras High Court on Tuesday called for changes to parts of the curriculum of medical courses in India that discriminate against the LGBTQIA+ community, Bar and Bench reported.
 The court said that medical courses in the country reaffirm phobia and discrimination against the community.

 The court was hearing a writ petition moved by a lesbian couple seeking protection against harassment from police and their families.
-In their plea filed in June, the couple had accused police of “harassing questioning” while investigating on a missing person’s report filed by the women’s parents.
+In their plea filed in June, the couple had accused the police of “harassing questioning” while investigating a missing person’s report filed by the women’s parents.

-In an earlier order passed in the case on June 7, the High Court had suggested a slew of measures, including legislations and changes in curricula of educational institutions, to remove prejudices against the LGBTQIA+ community.
+In an earlier order passed in the case on June 7, the High Court had suggested a slew of measures including legislations and changes in the curricula of educational institutions to remove prejudices against the LGBTQIA+ community.

 On Tuesday, the court referred to a report by Karnataka’s first transwoman doctor, Trinetra Haldar Gummaraju, which pointed at the curriculum’s flaws.
-The report stated that the curriculum for students studying forensic medicine as part of the MBBS course, describes sodomy, lesbianism and oral sex as sexual offences, and transvestism (cross-dressing) as a “sexual perversion”.
+The report stated that the curriculum for students studying forensic medicine as part of the MBBS course describes sodomy, lesbianism and oral sex as sexual offences, and transvestism (cross-dressing) as a “sexual perversion”.

 The court noted that it was important for medical and mental health professionals to be “non-judgemental and free of moral or personal prejudices” about an individual’s gender identity or their sexuality, Bar and Bench reported.

 In its judgement, the court also referred to a prescription given by a psychiatrist to a gay man.
-The doctor had prescribed him two medicines which were anti-depressants and erectile dysfunction drugs.
+The doctor had prescribed him two medicines that were anti-depressants and erectile dysfunction drugs.

 “This lack of knowledge on the part of the concerned psychiatrist is directly attributable to the course that was undergone by him and which is yet to be revamped and brought up to date,” the court said.
 “Queerphobia is being reaffirmed as legitimate throughout the education of a doctor who might go on to become a psychiatrist or any physician who might be approached by a person from the community.”

 The court observed that the aim of treatment of patients cannot be to “cure” their gender identity or sexuality.
-In its June order too, the High Court had directed strict action against physical and mental health professionals found to be indulging in attempts to “cure or change” sexual orientation of their patients.
+In its June order too, the High Court had directed strict action against physical and mental health professionals found indulging in attempts to “cure or change” the sexual orientation of their patients.

-Judge Venkatesh directed the additional solicitor general to alert the National Medical Commission and the Indian Psychiatric Society on these matters and ask them to file a report on how they plan to change medical curriculum in the country.
+The single judge bench of Judge Venkatesh directed the additional solicitor general to alert the National Medical Commission and the Indian Psychiatric Society on these matters and asked them to file a report on how they plan to change medical curriculum in the country.

 Court advice on media reporting and police action

-The court also took exception to media reporting about same-sex couples, Live Law reported.
+The court also took exception to media reporting about same-sex couples, according to Live Law.
 It referred to a report by a news portal that contained sentences such as “a woman disguised as a male and pretended to be in a marriage with her female friend...”

 “The reportage of the most intimate and personal aspects of an individual’s identity by the contemporary vernacular media is deeply problematic and it not just reflects the pre-existing harmful stigmatisation of the community, but also perpetuates it,” the court observed.